 The exact location of Wakanda has varied throughout the years in the comics, but there’s one indisputable constant: Wakanda is located in East Africa.

-In the MCU specifically though, we can peg Wakanda’s geographical location to its location as seen in the Marvel Atlas 2 published in 2008, at the north end of Lake Turkana (bordered by South Sudan, Uganda, Kenya and Ethiopia).
+In the MCU specifically though, we can peg Wakanda’s location in Africa to its position in the Marvel Atlas 2 published in 2008, at the north end of Lake Turkana (bordered by South Sudan, Uganda, Kenya and Ethiopia).

 Wakanda Filming Locations (AKA The Parts of Wakanda You CAN Visit in Real Life)